-Typically watering your monstera once per week in Summer with a generous soak is optimal for most homes, but you should always monitor the soil to detect when the top inch starts feels dry as this is the perfect time for watering in your specific conditions.
+Typically watering your monstera once per week in Summer with a generous soak is optimal for most homes, but you should always monitor the soil to detect when the top inch starts to feel dry as this is the perfect time for watering in your specific conditions.

 How to Water Monstera

-Water mosntera with a generous soak so that excess water trickles out the base of the pot.
+Water monstera with a generous soak so that excess water trickles out the base of the pot.

-This ensures that the water has infiltrated the soil properly, so that the roots can uptake the moisture the require.
+This ensures that the water has infiltrated the soil properly so that the roots can uptake the moisture they require.

 Watering too lightly results in only the top inch or so of the soil being moist and the water does not infiltrate the soil and reach the roots where it is required which causes the monstera leaves to droop and turn brown as a sign of drought stress.

 Watering with a good soak and then allowing the top inch to start to dry out replicates the moisture conditions of the soil in the monstera’s tropical rainforest habitat.